By John W. Fountain

 Faith is “the substance of things hoped for, the evidence of things unseen,” believers are quick to say, citing Hebrews 11:1.
 And the effectiveness of prayer and faith—both intangible, invisible, spiritual and not easily quantifiable—difficult to prove, yet as difficult to disprove.

-of St. Sabina where her son’s funeral service was held
+Ashley Adams, mother of Marquise Richardson, 14, is comforted on the stairs of The Faith Community of St. Sabina where her son’s funeral service was held |

 “I believe in the power of prayer,” Pfleger told me.
 “It is what grounds us and reminds us we are not just doing some action rather we are doing it in Faith and walking with the power of God with us.